Trump administration threatens some funding for 3 states for not enforcing trucker English rules

 “You’re not allowed to issue a CDL to somebody who is not in this country legally.
 You’re not allowed to issue a CDL to somebody who is not capable of understanding traffic signs,” DeSantis said, calling the crash an “avoidable tragedy.”

-Associated Press writers David Fischer, Kate Payne, Morgan Lee and Eugene Johnson contributed to this report.
+Associated Press writers David Fischer, Kate Payne, Morgan Lee and Eugene Johnson contributed.